 standing on the shoulders of giants

-a brief history leading to the faraday exchanger
+a brief history of design in engineering and power systems leading to the faraday grid

 Innovation in the area of power and energy can be dated back to 600 BC, when Thales of Miletus, a Greek philosopher, first wrote about the concept of static electricity.
 He observed that if one rubbed fur on various materials, such as amber, they could create an electric spark.

 Later in the 16th century, scientists such as William Gilbert, who is described by some as the father of electrical engineering, would carry out extensive research into electricity and magnetism, leading to him correctly and most significantly concluding that the earth behaves like a giant magnet.

 With discoveries like these, came further findings such as Coulomb’s Law in the 18th Century.
 French physicist Charles-Augustin de Coulomb defined the law of electrostatic attraction and repulsion.
 Later in that century, Italian physicist Alessandro Volta created the first electric battery using chemicals and metals.
 By doing this, Volta proved that electricity could be generated chemically.

 Such initial findings paved the way for Danish physicist and chemist Hans Christian Oersted who was the first person to ascertain the relationship between electricity and magnetism.
 He discovered this by proving that electric currents affected compass needles and created magnetic fields.